mmguero-dev/lru_redux/README.md

 ## Changelog
 ### version 1.2.0 - 12-Jun-2024

-- New: Added getset_ignores_nil argument to initialize arguments for non-legacy cache.
+- New: Added getset_ignores_nil argument to cache initialize arguments.
 If true, blocks called by getset yielding nil values will be returned but not stored in the cache.

-### version 1.1.0 - 30-Mar-2015

-- New: TTL cache added.
-This cache is LRU like with the addition of time-based eviction.
-Check the Usage -> TTL Cache section in README.md for details.

-### version 1.0.0 - 26-Mar-2015

-- Ruby Support: Ruby 1.9+ is now required by LruReredux.
-If you need to use LruReredux in Ruby 1.8, please specify gem version 0.8.4 in your Gemfile.  v0.8.4 is the last 1.8 compatible release and included a number of fixes and performance improvements for the Ruby 1.8 implementation. @Seberius
-- Perf: improve performance in Ruby 2.1+ on the MRI @Seberius

-### version 0.8.4 - 20-Feb-2015

-- Fix: regression of ThreadSafeCache under JRuby 1.7 @Seberius

-### version 0.8.3 - 20-Feb-2015

-- Perf: improve ThreadSafeCache performance @Seberius

-### version 0.8.2 - 16-Feb-2015

-- Perf: use #size instead of #count when checking length @Seberius
-- Fix: Cache could grow beyond its size in Ruby 1.8 @Seberius
-- Fix: #each could deadlock in Ruby 1.8 @Seberius

-### version 0.8.1 - 7-Sep-2013

-- Fix #each implementation
-- Fix deadlocks with ThreadSafeCache
-- Version jump is because its been used in production for quite a while now

-### version 0.0.6 - 24-April-2013

-- Fix bug in getset, overflow was not returning the yeilded val

-### version 0.0.5 - 23-April-2013

-- Added getset and fetch
-- Optimised implementation so it 20-30% faster on Ruby 1.9+

-### version 0.0.4 - 23-April-2013

-- Initial version
+Ruby >= 2.1.0 is required for LruReredux.

+See [LruRedux](https://github.com/SamSaffron/lru_redux) for changes made prior to the creation of this fork.